api-platform/docs/distribution/testing.md

 Feature: Manage books and their reviews
   In order to manage books and their reviews
   As a client software developer
-  I need to be able to retrieve, create, update and delete them trough the API.
+  I need to be able to retrieve, create, update and delete them through the API.

   # the "@createSchema" annotation provided by API Platform creates a temporary SQLite database for testing the API
   @createSchema